belasouza/Shopify-Inventory-Reports-Django-App/README.md

 ### Run the App

-  1. With the `.env` already created in the root directory, build the docker containter:
+  1. With the `.env` already created in the root directory, build the docker image:

   ```
   docker-compose build
   ```

-  (you will only have to do it once)
-  2. Run the container
+  2. Run the container:
   ```
   docker-compose up
   ```